Name: Mark Verber

 The Ethereal suspension is light since it does not have a framesheet or traditional stays.
 Instead, there is a composite strut sewn vertically into either side of the pack.
 The hip belt is contoured, made from a dual density foam, and sewn into the pack.
 [The 2006 hip belt is removable and can be custom formed.]
 The shoulder straps are also contoured, made from a dual density foam, and attach to an anchor which slides up and down behind the mesh back panel which makes it easy to adjust for different torso sizes.
 The right shoulder strap has a rotating attachment for a hydration hose.

 I have used the Aether 60 for approximately 500 miles (480 km): a number of training hikes in the Santa Cruz mountains, and a few trips in the Ventana Wilderness, some trips in the Sierras.
-Trips have been mostly overnights covering 10-30 miles (16-48 km) with 3000-4000 ft (900-1200 m) elevation changes.
+Trips have been mostly weekends covering 10-30 miles (16-48 km) each day, with 3000-4000 ft (900-1200 m) elevation changes.
 Daytime weather has been 20 to 80 F (-6 to 27 C).
 I have yet to experience precipitation while wearing this pack (hopefully this is a trend :-).
 My full pack weight has been 22-40 lb (10-18 kg) depending on a variety of factors.
 My typical base weight is around 14 lb (6 kg).

 I load the sleeping bag at the bottom, a folded up Therm-A-Rest running up one side, shelter running up the opposite side, clothing and cooking gear just above the sleeping bag, and the middle of the pack for food (bear canister placed vertically when required), and a Platypus water bag which has a hydration hose threaded out through a the space left by not pulling the top closure draw string completely tight.
 I load the lid with most of my smaller items such as my first aid kit, repair kit, book, extra maps, etc.